ArmyAntSEC/NeuralNet/readme.md

 This is a small dem of a pair of endpoints that train and predict respectively with a simple neural network.

-The code is written mosly as a style demo of Test Driven Devlopment in C# with ASP.NET and as a POC for using AWS CBK in C# to provision infrastructure and deploy automatically.
+The code is written mosly as a style demo of C# and illustrates the following best practices:
+- The entire core is written using Test Driven Development, the only method except Pair Programming to be proven to raise quality.
+- Single-interaction deployment, both to a local system and to public deployment.
+Delays between a developer finishes writing code and that code can be in the hands of users causes a slowdown in the development speed and a lowering of the quality, as shown by Googles DORA research.
+- Automatic provisioning of infrastructure, meaning there is never a disconnect between what the code expects and what the infrastructure looks like.

 ## How to use
 Assuming you have dotnet 7.0.103 installed, docker running and the AWS tools configured, then you should be able to go into the scripts folder and run either of test_and_deploy_local.sh or test_and_deploy_cdk.sh to build and test.
 The first one stops after doing a sanity check in local docker.
 The second one then provisions resources and deploys to Amazon.